Ken Strong (ice hockey)

 Kenneth Strong (born May 9, 1963) is a Canadian-born Austrian former professional ice hockey player.
 He played 15 games in the National Hockey League with the Toronto Maple Leafs from 1983 to 1985.
 The rest of his career, which lasted from 1983 to 1997, was mainly spent in the Austrian Hockey League.
 Nationalized as an Austrian citizen, Strong played internationally for the Austrian national team at the 1994 Winter Olympics and three World Championships.
+His son, Steven Strong, is also an ice hockey player.

 Early life

 Strong was born in Toronto.
 As a youth, he played in the 1976 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.

 Career

 Strong played for the Austrian national ice hockey team in the 1994 Winter Olympics.
 He also briefly played 15 games in the NHL with the Toronto Maple Leafs in the 1980s.